eaobservatory/hedwig/doc/user/proposal_list.rst

 as well as using it to view proposals you have previously submitted through this system.

-To visit your proposals, click the "Your proposals" link in the menu bar at the top of any page.
+To visit your proposal list, click the "Your proposals" link in the menu bar at the top of any page.
 If you are not already logged in, you will be prompted to enter your user name and password before